jgphilpott/asmtut/README.md

 _start:
 ```

-Were off to a good start but this program won't execute yet because the `_start:` block cant be empty.
-To make this program execute we first need to know a little bit about [instructions](https://github.com/jgphilpott/asmtut#instructions), [registers](https://github.com/jgphilpott/asmtut#registers) and [system calls](https://github.com/jgphilpott/asmtut#system-calls).
+Were off to a good start but this code won't execute yet because the `_start:` block cant be empty.
+To make this code execute we first need to know a little bit about [instructions](https://github.com/jgphilpott/asmtut#instructions), [registers](https://github.com/jgphilpott/asmtut#registers) and [system calls](https://github.com/jgphilpott/asmtut#system-calls).

 ## Instructions